 Webmaster's page

-We need to promote the site by having links to it on normal websites (ones appropriate to the subject).
+We can promote the site by having links to it on normal websites (ones appropriate to the subject).
 The more links to it, the better.
 But don't submit them to search engine website promotion sites or search engine optimisers (most of them, if not all of them, are some kind of scam, and will actually harm our page rankings).

 If you're writing the links into HTML with an HTML editor, then include the full address and name the site in the link, like this: